-- Nature;
+- nature;

-- Magnitude (qualitative and quantitative);
+- magnitude (qualitative and quantitative);

-- Geographic (spatial) extent;
+- geographic (spatial) extent;

-- Timing, duration and frequency;
+- timing, duration and frequency;

-- Degree to which effects are reversible or mitigable;
+- degree to which effects are reversible or mitigable;

-- Ecological context;
+- ecological context;

-- Socioeconomic context;
+- socioeconomic context;

-- Level of knowledge;
+- level of knowledge;

-- The capacity of renewable resources that are likely to be significantly affected by the project, to meet the needs of present and future generations;
+- the capacity of renewable resources that are likely to be significantly affected by the project, to meet the needs of present and future generations;

-- The extent to which biological diversity is affected by the project;
+- the extent to which biological diversity is affected by the project;

-- The application of the precautionary principle, where applicable; and.
+- the application of the precautionary principle, where applicable; and.

-- Impacts to business and market development value of the outfitting sector.
+• impacts to business and market development value of the tourism sector.